Skip to main content

 Recognizing the instrumental role played by Naidu as a proponent of women’s emancipation, the Government of India has declared her birth anniversary on 13 February every year as National Women’s Day or National Day of Women in India.

-Read out a Detailed article on Sarojini Naidu.
+Read our detailed article on Sarojini Naidu.

 National Women’s Day in India vis-a-vis International Women’s Day